Tuesday's News Conference Quotes

 0...Career collegiate starts by the Terps' three quarterbacks entering the season.

-3...Dave Philistin's 21 tackles vs. Georgia Tech are the fifth-most in an NCAA Bowl Subdivision game this season.
+6...Dave Philistin's 21 tackles vs. Georgia Tech (Oct.
+6) are the sixth-most in an NCAA Bowl Subdivision game this season.
 Bryce Hudman of SMU had 26 vs. Arkansas State (Sept.
-15), Lamar Myles of Louisville posted 22 vs. Kentucky (Sept.
+15), Durrell Mapp of UNC tallied 23 vs. NC State (Nov.
+10), Lamar Myles of Louisville posted 22 vs. Kentucky (Sept.
 15), Austin Thomas of Indiana had 22 vs. Michigan State (Oct.
-13) and Russell Allen of San Diego State tallied 22 vs. Utah (Oct.
-13).
+13), Russell Allen of San Diego State tallied 22 vs. Utah (Oct.
+13) and Gerald McRath of Southern Miss. posted 21 vs. UCF (Oct.
+28) and Matthew Castelo of San Jose St. had 21 vs. Louisiana Tech (Nov.
+17).

-13...Number of players on the two-deep who have or are expected to miss at least one game due to injury.
-The list includes Jordan Steffy, Andrew Crummey, Jaimie Thomas, Cory Jackson, Dan Gronkowski (expected to miss UNC game), Mack Frost, Travis Ivey, Rick Costa, Alex Wujciak, Richard Taylor, Erin Henderson, Chase Bullock and Da'Rel Scott.
+16...Number of players on the two-deep who have missed at least one game due to injury.
+The list includes Jordan Steffy, Andrew Crummey, Jaimie Thomas, Cory Jackson, Dan Gronkowski, Mack Frost, Travis Ivey, Rick Costa, Alex Wujciak, Richard Taylor, Erin Henderson, Chase Bullock, Da'Rel Scott, Danny Oquendo, Keon Lattimore and LaQuan Williams.
+In addition, Scott Burley saw action in just three plays vs. Clemson (Oct.
+27) due to injury.
+Both Burley and Bruce Campbell were limited in the UNC (Nov.
+3) and Boston College (Nov.
+10) games.

-30...Christian Varner has started a team-high 30 consecutive games.
+34...Christian Varner has started a team-high 34 consecutive games.